wallacebrf/Synology-SMART-test-scheduler/README.md

 This script has been preemptively made to cover this possibility.
 While automated scheduling of SMART tests is already possible with <a href="https://help.ubuntu.com/community/Smartmontools">Smartmontools</a>, this requires the installation of <a href="https://community.synology.com/enu/forum/17/post/15462">IPKG</a> and editing files that are overwritten during system updates.
 The purpose of this script is to be able to operate using Synology DSM in its "stock" form and configuration.

-This script support SATA, USB, and SAS drives.
+This script supports SATA, USB, and SAS drives.
 For USB drives, they are supported even if not visible inside Synology DSM's Storage Manager.

 This script along with the associated web-interface will allow for: